airjp73/mern-todos/README.md

-# mern-todos
+## MERN-todos

-React version of mevn-todos
+A React version of mevn-todos.
+The purpose of this is to learn React.